Decision making: Do it now! Here are 9 tips for better decision making.What might help? Tips for better decision making

 Work out the likely consequences of each option.

 5. How about your gut feeling?

 Ask yourself what gut feelings are around and whether they are telling us something important or misleading us.

 6. Have a plan

 Have a plan.
-If we come to a conclusion about what we should do but are still leaning in the opposite direction to some extent, how can we help ourselves to stick to our decision?
+If we conclude what we should do, but are still leaning in the opposite direction to some extent, how can we help ourselves to stick to our decision?

 Don’t spend too much time on unimportant decisions.
 Luckily, most of the decisions we make are not irrevocable nor life-threatening.
 We can change our minds if it turns out that we were wrong.